codebug-tech/week_1_B/README.md

 * Links to 3 other suggested recipes.
 * A table of nutritional facts (You can make these up if you would like to!)

-> Don't worry if your recipe site doesn't look great, you'll be adding the styling later.
->  *Look at the [nutritional-facts](https://www.bettycrocker.com/recipes/italian-sausage-lasagna/2601a67c-438d-407a-b163-2f57ede06cb9) on this recipe if you need inspiration*
+> Look at the [nutritional-facts](https://www.bettycrocker.com/recipes/italian-sausage-lasagna/2601a67c-438d-407a-b163-2f57ede06cb9) on this recipe if you need inspiration*

 #### EXTENSION